|

 - The elemental metal can be

-found 'native' and was probably first used over 6000 years ago in Turkey by
+found as 'native copper' and was probably first used over 6000 years ago in Turkey by

 literally beating it out of rocks and into shape (malleable at room